 - It can also help to inform executors of Wills, where the deceased has left instructions for sums to be left to Jewish charities in general, or those in specific categories, such as medical research or mental health.

-- The Jewish Charity Guide lists around 100 charities in subject indices, making research quicker and easier.
+- The Jewish Charity Guide lists around 75 charities in dedicated subject indices, making research quicker and easier.

-- A new edition is published at the end of February every year.
+- A new edition is published in June every year.
 If you would like a copy for yourself or a colleague, please use the contact form provided.